-The BLT + Avocado Bow Tie Pasta Salad is essentially everything you know and love about a BLT sandwich minus the bread, and with the addition of bow ties because well, they make a salad look happy.
+The BLT + Avocado Bow Tie Pasta Salad is essentially everything you know and love about a BLT sandwich minus the bread, and with the addition of bow tie pasta because well, they make a salad look happy.
 I’ve also added some avocado because I have found that if I add avocado, I’m less tempted to over do it with dressing.

 Dressing and I have quite a love/hate relationship.
 I blame restaurants for having us believe that every piece of lettuce saturated with dressing on it.